mvandersteen/ha-sungrow/README.md

 This is a [Home Assistant](https://home-assistant.io) sensor component to suuport retrieving data from Sungrow Residential inverters using modbus tcp.

-A python module has also been created in conjuction with this component that supports much more than the registers/sensors currently exposed, and will be developed further as well, is available at https://pypi.org/project/SungrowInverter/ and will entend to support the SGxxxxx string inverters, only the hybrid ones are supported at the moment, see below.
+A python module has also been created for the purpose of providing access to the registers within the sungrow inverters, and will be developed further as time permits.
+It is available at https://pypi.org/project/SungrowInverter/ and in current form supports hybrid and string inverters however this integration only supports hybrid for the moment, see below for supported hybrid inverters.

-Your inverter will need a network connection this does not support serial modbus links (for now).
+Your inverter will need a network connection, so either an ethernet connection or wifi dongle; this solution does not support rs485 modbus.

 # Important notes